SultanKhanfar/sultankhanfar.com/content/featured/Huttenhain/index.md

   - June 2025 - August 2025
 ---

 Starting Summer 2025.
-Will study how cells decode extracellular and viral signals to translate them into context-specific responses using systems biology approaches.
+Will study how cells decode extracellular and viral signals to generate context-specific responses using systems biology approaches such as proteomics and genomics.